chenjunhao0315/Neural_Network/README.md

 Tensor b = a;   // b = [1, 1]
 ```
 * = (float) <br>
-Set all value to input
+Set all value as input
 ```cpp
 Tensor a(1, 1, 3, 0);    // a = [0, 0, 0]
 a = 1;  // a = [1, 1, 1]